Megaminds, abstract evolution and the consistency machine,

 aka how to build simulated realities

 Mind uploading and simulated reality are the holy grail of science and technology.
-Mind uploading is the key for eternal life and gives god like power in a new, “self made” (simulated) reality.
+Mind uploading is the key to eternal life and gives godlike power in a new, “self-made” (simulated) reality.
 If you are not familiar with mind uploading, you can find here a short introduction.

-Mind uploading is the computer simulation of the human brain.
-According to the present state of the science, our brain is a network, built from inconceivably big amount of neurons, and our consciousness is the result of operation of these neurons.
-There is no any law of physics which prevent us to copy the operation of these neurons, and build a software which works totally identical way as our brain do.
+Mind uploading is a computer simulation of the human brain.
+According to the present state of science, our brain is a network, built from inconceivably big amount of neurons, and our consciousness is the result of the operation of these neurons.
+There is no law of physics which prevent us to copy the operation of these neurons and build software which works the totally identical way as our brain does.
 Sounds easy, but it is a huge technological challenge.
 Maybe the biggest (but last) challenge in the history of the human kind.
-As a technological challenge, it is only question of time when we will be able to solve it.
+As a technological challenge, it is only a question of time when we will be able to solve it.
 Thanks to the exponential technologies like nanotechnology, brain scan, computer science, etc. it can be solved in a not too distant future.

 Will we ever be able to build human level intelligence?
 The human brain is too complex to understand.
 We will never be able to do it…